Hero-image-desktop (1)

 In the early 1900's, wealthy families eschewed the term 'mansion', instead opting to refer to their homes as the 'big' or 'great house'.
 Despite the unassuming terminology that modern etiquette dictated, these Great Houses were typified by luxurious appointments and furnishings alongside great retinues of indoor and outdoor staff, sometimes outnumbering residents by as much as ten to one.

-The intention for the new Harrods Beauty Hall was to create a modern distillation of a Great House, from a bygone era where service was personal and every need was catered for; to provide a sanctuary to escape from the stresses and pace of city life, a haven for pleasure and relaxation.
+The intention for the new Harrods Beauty Hall was to create a modern distillation of a Great House, from a bygone ere where service was personal and every need was catered for; to provide a sanctuary to escape from the stresses and pace of city life, a haven for pleasure and relaxation.

 Sense of identity

 Most Great Houses were composed of many intimate common and reception rooms where guests would be entertained, and private rooms and suites where the family could retreat from the eyes of both visitors and staff.
-The challenge was to recreate this idea whilst remaining true to the heritage of the building where the new Beauty Hall now lives once stood one of the first examples of an open-plan retail space in the UK It was important that the history of the space informed the new design and so this openness has been retained through the use of fine, satin-nickel trim, cut-glass and marble, to create a semi-tranparent framework of the essence of a home; a delicate tracery of a house as if an after-image retained in the memory of the grand architecture.
+The challenge was to recreate this idea whilst remaining true to the heritage of the building where the new Beauty Hall now lives once stood one of the first examples of an open-plan retail space in the U.K. It was important that the history of the space informed the new design and so this openness has been retained through the use of fine, satin-nickel trim, cut-glass and marble, to create a semi-tranparent framework of the essence of a home; a delicate tracery of a house as if an after-image retained in the memory of the grand architecture.

 Old meets new